techidaily/site-win11-tips/source/_posts/navigating-through-code-0xa00f4289-in-wincams.md

 4. Then open the Microsoft Store page of the app you’ve uninstalled.
 5. Select the**Get** or**Install** option for the app there.

  You can’t select to uninstall the Windows Camera app via the Settings app.
 To remove that app, you’ll need to uninstall it via PowerShell.
-Check out[how to open PowerShell as an administrator](https://www.makeuseof.com/windows-11-powershell-administrator/) , then input this command for uninstalling Windows Camera and hit**Enter** :
+Check out [how to open PowerShell as an administrator](https://www.makeuseof.com/windows-11-powershell-administrator/) , then input this command for uninstalling Windows Camera and hit**Enter** :

 `get-appxpackage *Microsoft.WindowsCamera* | remove-appxpackage`